adon-cloudcannon/landing-page-test/src/collections/posts/visual-editing-on-your-microblog-with-bookshop-and-eleventy.md

 Now that our setup is complete we can move on to the fun part: creating Bookshop components.

-Our Microblog project has three separate content types, each represented as a Bookshop component:
+Our Microblog project has three separate Bookshop components: `text`, `code`, and `link`.

-* `text`
-* `code`
-* `link`

-> *You can view the source code for our finished&nbsp;[Microblog components for&nbsp;`code`,&nbsp;`link`, and&nbsp;`text`](https://github.com/zachleat-cc/demo-cloudcannon-microblog/tree/main/_component-library/components).*
+*You can view the source code for our finished&nbsp;[Microblog components for&nbsp;`code`,&nbsp;`link`, and&nbsp;`text`](https://github.com/zachleat-cc/demo-cloudcannon-microblog/tree/main/_component-library/components).*

-The simplest of these is the&nbsp;[text component](https://github.com/zachleat-cc/demo-cloudcannon-microblog/tree/main/_component-library/components/text), which is just plain HTML content.
-The source folder contains three files:
+The simplest of these is the&nbsp;[text component](https://github.com/zachleat-cc/demo-cloudcannon-microblog/tree/main/_component-library/components/text), which is plain HTML content.
+Each component is represented by three files:

 * `text.bookshop.yml`&nbsp;for CloudCannon specific configuration (including input types).
-* `text.eleventy.liquid`&nbsp;for the Liquid syntax for the component.
+* `text.eleventy.liquid`&nbsp;for Liquid templating syntax for the component.
 * `text.scss`&nbsp;for component styles.

-When we make edits in the CloudCannon interface, the content will be updated in real time in the CloudCannon visual editor.
+When we make edits in the CloudCannon interface, the visual rendering of the component will be updated in real time in the CloudCannon visual editor.

-If you’d like to see how the visual editing experience looks and behaves,&nbsp;[skip to&nbsp;`0:46`&nbsp;in this video on YouTube](https://youtu.be/AsWt6BTjzyk?feature=shared&amp;t=46)&nbsp;(or watch below).
+If you’d like to see a preview of how the visual editing experience looks and behaves,&nbsp;[skip to&nbsp;`0:46`&nbsp;in this video on YouTube](https://youtu.be/AsWt6BTjzyk?feature=shared&amp;t=46)&nbsp;(or watch below).

 {% bookshop 'markdown/youtube' title: " Live Editing an Eleventy Project in CloudCannon with Bookshop " id: "AsWt6BTjzyk" extend: false border: false %}

-You can put any combination of Bookshop components into a post on our Microblog and the values for each of the component instances are serialized as&nbsp;`content_blocks`&nbsp;in the template’s front matter (view&nbsp;[a sample post for an example](https://github.com/zachleat-cc/demo-cloudcannon-microblog/blob/main/src/posts/2023-11-20.md?plain=1)).
+You can mix and combine these Bookshop components together to create a post on our Microblog and the values for each of the component instances are serialized as&nbsp;`content_blocks`&nbsp;in the template’s front matter (view&nbsp;[a sample post](https://github.com/zachleat-cc/demo-cloudcannon-microblog/blob/main/src/posts/2023-11-20.md?plain=1)).

 ### Works as-is with Web Components

-More interestingly, the&nbsp;[`link`&nbsp;Bookshop component](https://github.com/zachleat-cc/demo-cloudcannon-microblog/tree/main/_component-library/components/link)&nbsp;uses the&nbsp;[`<browser-window>`&nbsp;web component](https://www.zachleat.com/web/browser-window/)&nbsp;and is visually editable too!
+Perhaps more interestingly, the&nbsp;[`link`&nbsp;Bookshop component](https://github.com/zachleat-cc/demo-cloudcannon-microblog/tree/main/_component-library/components/link)&nbsp;uses the&nbsp;[`<browser-window>`&nbsp;web component](https://www.zachleat.com/web/browser-window/)&nbsp;and is visually editable too!

-Any changes to the&nbsp;`link`&nbsp;URL are automatically reflected in the web component and the screenshot and favicon are updated accordingly.
+Any changes to the&nbsp;`link`&nbsp;URL are automatically reflected in the web component and the screenshot with favicon are updated accordingly.

-## Investigate Further
+## One more thing…

+Okay, fine — not just one thing.
 There is a lot more to Bookshop.
-You can learn about data binding, live editing fallbacks, custom plugins, preview thumbnails and the component playground on&nbsp;[the full Bookshop guide](https://cloudcannon.com/documentation/guides/bookshop-eleventy-guide/).
+On [the full Bookshop guide](https://cloudcannon.com/documentation/guides/bookshop-eleventy-guide/) you can learn more about data binding, live editing fallbacks, custom plugins, preview thumbnails, and the component playground (everybody loves a style guide!).